Price Discrimination in International Airline Markets: Introduction

-In terms of the surplus distribution between airlines and passengers, we find that price discrimination skews the distribution of surplus in favor of the airlines.
-In particular, the gap between producer surplus and consumer surplus increases by approximately 37\% when airlines price differently across cabins, compared to setting only one price per period.
-Additional price discrimination based on passengers' reasons to travel or willingness-to-pay leads to a higher airline surplus but a lower total surplus.
-We illustrate this ``monopoly externality" by determining surplus division when the airline uses a Vickery-Clarke-Grove (VCG) auction, period-by-period.
-We find that using VCG more than doubles the consumer surplus, compared to the current pricing practices, while still achieving the same efficiency as eliminating all static informational frictions.
+Regarding the surplus distribution between airlines and passengers, we find that price discrimination skews the distribution of surplus in favor of the airlines.
+In particular, the gap between producer and consumer surplus increases by approximately 25\% when airlines price differently across cabins, compared to setting only one price per period for both cabins.
+If an airline were to price discriminate even more based on reasons to travel, it would increase the airline's share of surpluses.
+We illustrate the effect of airlines knowing the reason to travel on welfare by determining surplus division when the airline does not know the reason to travel and uses a VCG auction, period-by-period.
+We find that using VCG auctions doubles the consumer surplus under current pricing practices and is as efficient as eliminating all static informational frictions.